 You pick a handful of items you want cooked and they bring it to you and place it in your warmer.
 I personally loved the beef and grilled honey bread.
 While some may question the authenticity of Chinese barbecue in Vietnam, there’s an indisputable influence here.

 Fruit salad with condensed milk, To Tich Street– While I couldn’t fully enjoy this dish since I gave up dairy a few months ago, I couldn’t help but be fascinated by the bizarre combination of mango, papaya, watermelon, avocado, a Jello-type substance, all topped with sweetened condensed milk and coconut milk.
-It’s dangerously sweet, but still refreshing.
+It’s dangerously sweet but still refreshing.

 Egg coffee, Cafe Phố Cổ– Our final stop on the tour was for rooftop egg coffee at Cafe Pho Co, which is at the top level of a house behind a t-shirt shop.
 Certainly hard to find, but worth the views of the lake.
-It was here that egg coffee was created during the bird flu as a way to offload the poultry products.
+It was here that egg coffee was created during the bird flu as a way to offload poultry products.

-The result is the bitter Vietnamese coffee topped in a creamy egg, making for something resembling chocolate milk.
+The result is the bitter Vietnamese coffee topped with a creamy egg, making for something resembling chocolate milk.
 I’m not a coffee drinker, as I learned in Melbourne, but gladly would drink one of these again.

 I also had great luck with the local restaurants recommended to me by the staff of my hotel, which led me to some places I never would have tried otherwise, where you sit down and are brought whatever the restaurant makes best.